gabesargeant/blog/gabrielsargeant/content/posts/thissite-01/index.md

 ---
-title: "Thinking about building this site"
+title: "This site: 1 - Thinking about building this site"
 date: 2020-08-23
 draft: false
 tags: